We have a number of different products on FutureLearn, each with different learning outcomes, time commitments, price bands and payment options:

 Sponsored courses are short courses that offer a free digital upgrade.
 This means that you will receive a free digital certificate at the end of the course, once you've met the eligibility criteria.
 You will also have access to the course for as long as it exists on FutureLearn.

-Upgrade courses are available to take for free for the length of the course plus two weeks, starting on the course start date or the date you join (whichever is later).
+Upgrade courses are available to take for free for the length of the course (as shown on the course description page), starting on the course start date or the date you join (whichever is later).
 You can find out how to check the length of a course here: How to plan your studies

 If you'd like to retain access to the course beyond the free access period and earn a certificate, you can purchase an upgrade.
 The upgrade price is stated on the course description page.

-If you think you're likely to take many courses on FutureLearn, you might consider buying an Unlimited membership.
+If you think you're likely to take many courses on FutureLearn, you might consider subscribing to an Unlimited membership.
 You can find out more about Unlimited here.

 Most of our free short courses are included in Unlimited.
 You can check by looking in the corner of the course card on the listings page or on the bottom of the course description page, where the payment options are listed.